PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 locals, and preserve both outer boundaries.
 Run all affected and standard gates sequentially.
 Commit and push only; never create or modify a pull request.

+## Terminal activation-bridge composite implementation checkpoint

+The terminal affine/Slice-SPP and terminal QKV characterization checkpoints have now both been implemented and committed.
+The newest implementation adds `passes/terminal_activation_bridge_orchestration.py`, a straight-line owner for the indexed Split/Conv/Concat bridge, prune-aware HardSwish-SE cleanup, and late hard-activation layout summary.

+Important design decisions:

+- the exact shared `ModelIRPassContext`, its `model_ir`, and its `layout_state` are forwarded; no replacement context or graph copy is created;
+- `include_layout_transpose` is forwarded unchanged to the hard-activation child;
+- all three child mapping objects are returned unchanged and in source order;
+- the lowerer replaces only three unconsumed observation locals;
+- raw compatibility wrappers and earlier independent routes remain available;
+- terminal QKV and absolute-final pre-ConCat cleanup remain the exact outer boundaries;
+- no phase result was added or removed, so the bounded store remains exactly 128 IDs and 128 owners.

+Changed production files in this checkpoint are `onnx2tf/tflite_builder/lower_from_onnx2tf.py` and `onnx2tf/tflite_builder/passes/terminal_activation_bridge_orchestration.py`.
+Owner-aware tests were updated for the indexed bridge, HardSwish-SE, hard activation, terminal QKV successor, pre-ConCat predecessor, shared context, architecture, terminal validation, and result retention.

+Sequential `uv` validation passed: focused 5, complete affected 445, terminal-layout/efficiency 92, core 55, result contracts 196, phase-store 2,
+and TensorFlow import-blocking/default-direct/`-cotof` 11.
+No test is failing, no new production issue is known, and no real-model conversion was repeated for this ownership-only move.

+At resume, first rerun the read-only inventory of remaining unconsumed lowerer results.
+Characterize the next smallest source-adjacent, semantically closed cluster before changing production, then implement it as a separate checkpoint with all validation sequential and single-process under `uv`.